Diploma of Information Technology

 English for Academic Purposes is delivered over a

-Duration: of 32 weeks (including 2 weeks course breaks).
+Duration: 32 weeks (including 2 weeks course breaks).

 Schedule: 20 contact hours per week